PAIGE BARTHOLOMEW

 This podcast episode features Sarah Baldwin, a fellow trauma specialist whose approach aligns closely with the work I do.
 I’m sharing it here because she explains these concepts brilliantly, and it’s a great way to deepen your understanding before you and I begin working together.

-I work remotely with people nationwide.
+I work virtually with people nationwide.